British involvement in the Iraq War: Background

-The Royal Air Force commander was Air Vice-Marshal Glenn Torpy.
-Major General Wall took over command of 1st Armoured Division on 1 May 2003.
-He was replaced as Chief of Staff by Major General Barney White-Spunner.
-Rear Admiral Snelson was succeeded by Major General Tony Milton, Commandant General Royal Marines as maritime forces commander on 16 April 2003.

 Post-invasion

 On 11 July 2003, 1st Armoured Division handed control over south-east Iraq to 3rd Mechanised Division, Major General Wall was succeeded by Major General Graeme Lamb as commander of British ground forces in Iraq.
 Unlike the invasion period, by then there was a substantial presence from many nations other than America, Britain, Australia and Poland.
-In addition to British troops, 3rd Division now commanded Italian, Dutch, Danish, Czech, Lithuanian, Norwegian and New Zealand forces.
+In addition to British troops, 3rd Division now commanded Italian, Dutch, Danish, Czech, Lithuanian, Norwegian, and New Zealand forces.
 3rd Division handed over a new composite divisional headquarters on 28 December 2003.
 Major General Andrew Stewart took over from General Lamb as commander of British forces.

 After the end of major operations, the main components of the British forces changed greatly.
 3 Commando Brigade was withdrawn in early May and 16 Air Assault Brigade left later in the same month apart from a couple of infantry battalions.
 7 Armoured Brigade remained until relieved by 19 Mechanised Brigade at the same time as 3rd Division took over from 1st Division.
 102 Logistics Brigade was relieved by 101 Logistic Brigade in late May.
 Most of the RAF aircraft left the area with a few retained for patrols over Iraq and support of ground forces.
 British naval forces also returned to more usual levels, with two surface combatants, a tanker and a repair ship present in early July.

 A further rotation of ground troops occurred in November 2003, with 19 Mechanised Brigade relieved by 20th Armoured Brigade; 20th Armoured Brigade in its turn being relieved by 1 Mechanised Brigade.
 In April 2004, 20th Armoured Brigade turned over its responsibilities to 1 Mechanised Brigade and Lieutenant General John McColl was appointed deputy commander of occupation ground forces.
 By July 2004 the British area saw its fifth commander when Major General Bill Rollo took over.
 At the end of 2004 General Rollo was succeeded by Major General Jonathan Riley and in November of that year 4 Armoured Brigade rotated to replace 1 Mechanised Brigade.

 In May 2005, 4 Armoured Brigade was replaced by 12 Mechanised Brigade with the handover of responsibility taking place on 30 May.

 In May 2006 7th Armoured Brigade, the Desert Rats were relieved by 20th Armoured Brigade under the command of Brigadier James Everard.

 October 2006 saw 19 Light Brigade take over from 20th Armoured Brigade.

 1 Mechanised Brigade provided HQ and troops for Op TELIC 10, deploying to Iraq in June 2007.
 During that tour, both the PJCC and Basra Palace were handed back to Iraqi control.
 They handed over to 4th Mechanised Brigade on 1 December 2007.